 - Eligible Countries: Applications only open for the United States

 - Acceptable Course or Subjects: The awards will be awarded the undergraduate study in any subject.

-- Admissible Criteria: To participate in the National Merit® program, a student must check the following:
+- Admissible Criteria: To participate in the National Merit® Scholarship Program, a student must check the following:

 - Take the PSAT/NMSQT® in the definite high school program year and no later than the 3rd year in grades 9 through 12, regardless of grade classification or learning pattern.

 - Must be registered as a high school student in traditional or homeschooled, moving ahead usually for graduation or high school completion and planning to admit to college no later than the fall following completion of high school.